cooper1x/cooper1x/README.md

 - 🤔 I’m looking for help with **UI design**.
 - 💬 Ask me about **Front-end development**.
 - 📫 How to reach me: Y29vcGVyeEBmb3htYWlsLmNvbQ==
-- ⚡ Fun fact: I am an amateur singer.
+- ⚡ Fun fact: I am an amateur singer, I like to play with cats, write and read.
 ---

 #### :sparkles: My following